How to compare business loans in the UK

 - Typically: last 3–6 months bank statements

-Initial credit matching uses a soft search — no credit impact.
+Initial credit matching uses a soft search with no credit impact.
 Full credit checks occur only if you choose to proceed with a specific lender’s offer.

 Apply through Fundably to compare business loan offers from 50+ lenders.